JonasG-Vaarhaft/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 Some important details to be aware of:

-* The `android.kotlinOptions` and `kotlin.compilerOptions` configuration blocks override each other.
-The last (lowest) block takes effect.
 * `kotlin.compilerOptions` configures every Kotlin compilation task in the project.
 * You can override the configuration applied by `kotlin.compilerOptions` DSL using the `tasks.named<KotlinJvmCompile>("compileKotlin") { }`
   (or `tasks.withType<KotlinJvmCompile>().configureEach { }`) approach.